PTSD and Addiction: Are They Linked?

 - Cognition and mood symptoms: distorted feelings of guilt, negative image of self, memory issues, or loss of interest in activities previously enjoyed

-Addiction is defined by the American Society of Addiction Medicine (ASAM) as a brain disease brought on by chronic drug use that interferes with and makes changes to brain circuitry and chemistry, and these changes lead to compulsive drug-using behaviors.
+Addiction is defined as a brain disease brought on by chronic drug use that interferes with and makes changes to brain circuitry and chemistry, and these changes lead to compulsive drug-using behaviors.
 Individuals are unable to control how much and how frequently they use drugs and will experience negative emotional, physical, interpersonal, social, and behavioral consequences.

 The Link Between PTSD and Addiction